kelvinlinkk/DialogJS/README.md

 ### Script Flow(goto and button)
 > [ goto filename ]
 * This command is used to navigate to a different part of the script.
 The parameter `filename` should be the name of the file to navigate to.
+> [ button text src ]
+* This command allows user to create a button as a tool to read other scripts.
+> [ showbutton ]
+* Displays all the buttons and clear up afterward, able to choose the options by clicking or scrolling + Enter/Space.

 ## Update log
 ### v0.1